-MEUR 2016 2015 Net profit of discontinued operations total, IFRS -191.8 -20.4 Net profit of discontinued operations total, excluding items affecting comparability -10.8 -2.9 Operating profit of discontinued operations total, excluding items affecting comparability 5.3 6.7 Cash flow of discontinued operations MEUR 2016 2015 Net cash flow from operating activities 9.7 -2.1 Net cash flow from investing activities -8.3 -24.7 Net cash flow from financing activities -6.9 21.1 Change in liquid assets -5.5 -5.7
+MEUR 2016 2015 Net cash flow from operating activities 9.7 -2.1 Net cash flow from investing activities -8.3 -24.7 Net cash flow from financing activities -6.9 21.1 Change in liquid assets -5.5 -5.7

-Classifications to items affecting comparability are unaudited.
+Classifications to items affecting comparability are unaudited

 The Dutch subsidiary Componenta B.V. filed for bankruptcy on 1 September 2016.
 As a result of this Componenta no longer has iron business operations in the Netherlands.
-The Dutch sub-group's operations have been classified as Discontinued operations according to the IFRS 5 standard "Non-current Assets Held for Sale and Discontinued operations" and the consolidation of Componenta B.V. into the corporate financial statement has been discontinued from the third quarter of 2016.
+The Dutch sub-group's operations have been classified as Discontinued operations according to the IFRS 5 standard "Non-current Assets Held for Sale and Discontinued operations" and the consolidation of Componenta B.V. into the corporate financial statement has been discontinued from the third guarter of 2016.
 The information in the income statement (including other comprehensive income), cash flow statement and some key financial ratios has been adjusted in the figures for the first and second quarters of 2016 and the 2015 figures for comparison.
 In the segment information Componenta B.V.'s figures have been presented as discontinued operations, and all Componenta B.V.'s impairment of net assets has also been presented as discontinued operations.
 Additionally, all impairment of net receivables from Componenta B.V. recorded by the remaining active companies within the corporation has been presented under discontinued operations.

-Componenta BV's net profit for the period, including the write-downs of net assets of Dutch sub-group's operations and all impairment of net receivables from Componenta B.V. registered by the remaining active companies within the corporation were in total EUR -22.5 (EUR -24.9) million.
+Componenta BV's net profit for the period, including the write-downs of net assets of Dutch sub-group's operations